ProsperCoded/smartstudy/readme.md

 ### **TOOLS**

 Data will be persisted in files in **store directory**, using json serialization, which will serve as the local Database

-For GUI will be using an upgraded version of tkinter called **_[custom-tikinter](https://customtkinter.tomschimansky.com/) _ (you might need to set up a viertual environment🌚)**

-You can add extra tools and requirement you find necessary

-### PACKAGES

-- matplotlib
-- pandas
--